Hey Kids (Start Here)

 Rush had checked.

-“Hey guys,” Volker whispered, in growing horror, glancing wildly around.
+“Hey guys,” Volker whispered in growing horror.
+He glanced wildly around.
 “Wait—”

-“I’m sure that no one is interested in what you have to say, Volker,” Rush said archly, stepping deliberately ahead of Telford, a dark outline against the limited glow of his flashlight.
+“I’m sure no one is interested in what you have to say, Volker.”
+Rush stepped ahead of Telford, a dark outline against the limited glow of his flashlight.

-Volker followed Telford into the room, his heart beating wildly, his hands sweeping the grooved and ornamented metal of the walls until his fingers found a panel.
-He lifted a lever, and the lights came up to reveal Telford, Rush, and a third person struggling in a massed knot on the floor.
+Volker followed Telford into the room.
+He turned at the door, A-corder in one hand, groping along grooved and ornamented metal until his fingers found a panel with a familiar outline.
+He lifted a glide-bar.
+Ochre lights revealed Telford, Rush, and a third person struggling in a knot on the floor.

-Volker exchanged his A-corder for his zat, wondering what would happen if he shot all three of them.
+Volker exchanged his A-corder for his zat.
+What would happen if he shot all three of them?

-Probably they would all be rendered unconscious, presuming that zats operated in a manner that—
+Probably a single charge would disperse over contiguous surfaces?
+Presuming zats operated in a manner that—

 Never mind.

-The man was pale, emaciated, his eyes red-rimmed and wild.
+The man was pale and emaciated; his eyes red-rimmed and wild.
+Sores crusted over the back and sides of his neck.
 He scanned them from beneath a fringe of sparse hair.
 He wasn’t old, but he looked sick.

-“Back.
-Off,” Telford snarled, applying more pressure with his weapon.
+“Get.
+Away.
+From him.”
+Telford applied more pressure with his weapon.

-Around the edges of the the room, dark display screens covered nearly every work surface.
+Around the edges of the room, dark display screens covered nearly every work surface.

 “Who are you?”
 Telford asked.